cypress-io/cypress-documentation/content/guides/guides/launching-browsers.md

 the setupNodeEvents function, only the Chrome browsers found on the system will display in the list of available browsers.

-<DocsImage src="/img/guides/plugins/chrome-browsers-only.png" alt="Filtered list of Chrome browsers" ></DocsImage>
+<DocsImage src="/img/guides/launching-browsers/chrome-browsers-only.png" alt="Filtered list of Chrome browsers"></DocsImage>

 <Alert type="info">